Families of hostages taken by Hamas militants are desperate amid threats of execution

 "I think that if the government — from the soldiers at the border, through the commanders, through the minister of defense, through the prime minister — all should at least be kicked out, go home or maybe even be in jail.
 I don't understand what happened here.
 Nobody can," Dan said.

 The radio version of this story was produced by Taylor Haney and Nina Kravinsky and edited by Arezou Rezvani.
-The digital version was edited by Treye Green.
+The digital version was produced by Rachel Treisman and edited by Treye Green.

 Copyright 2023 NPR.
 To see more, visit https://www.npr.org.